 One of the most exciting things about using third-party review sites to boost local search performance is the possibility of having more than one listing show up on the first page for your business category.

 A local hotel could potentially have full-page domination for searches such as “best hotel + city.”
-If managed correctly, a local hotel would show up first with links to their profile on Google+, Facebook (which also has a review feature), Yahoo Local, Yelp, TripAdvisor, Insider Pages, and hopefully the business site.
+If managed correctly, a local hotel would show up first with links to their profile on Google My Business, Facebook, Yahoo Local, Yelp, TripAdvisor, Insider Pages, and hopefully the business site.

 In this example, six points of entry are created on the first page, all pointing to the same business.
 Assuming the top three listings capture over 80 percent of the clicks, a situation like this can potentially set the stage for your business to take a lion’s share of the market.